AngiSchl/Angis2048/README.md

-# ANGIS 2048 Game
+# ANGIS 2048 Game :tada:
-Welcome to my version of the classic game 2048!
-This adaptation retains the original gameplay mechanics but offers a different visual style for a fresh gaming experience.
+Welcome to my version of the classic game 2048! :wave: This adaptation retains the original gameplay mechanics but offers a different visual style for a fresh gaming experience.
 There is a high score tracking integrated.
 So you can compete with other players!
 Check out the current highest score (./high_score.txt) .
-So go ahead and aim for the stars 🌠 🏆
+So go ahead and aim for the stars :sparkels: :trophy:

 ## How to Play
 Simply run the game and enjoy!